dkeppens/PieHelper/README.md

-PieHelper is an extensible, user-friendly, scripted software suite for Raspberry Pi which
+PieHelper is an extensible, user-friendly, scripted software suite for Raspberry Pi intended for novice linux users that :

 * allows for easy CLI and text menu-based management of the RaspBerry's most-used applications
 	- installation